 \begin{theory} Under Assumptions \ref{a1}-\ref{a7}, for any given $t$, as $L, n\rightarrow \infty$, conditional on $\mathcal{F}_n$ in probability,

 in distribution, where

 \end{theory}

-\subsection{Optimal subsampling probabilities}
+\subsection{Optimal Subsampling Probabilities}

-From Theorem \ref{th1} and \ref{th5}, we can get under some conditions, $\widehat{\beta}(t)$ and $\widetilde{\beta}(t)$ are both asymptotically unbiased.
-We want to find the optimal subsampling probabilities that minimizing the asymptotic integrated mean squared error (IMSE) of $\widetilde{\beta}$ in approximating $\widehat{\beta}$ , which is equal to the asymptotic integrated variance of it.
+Theorem \ref{th1} and \ref{th5} show that $\widehat{\beta}(t)$ and $\widetilde{\beta}(t)$ are both asymptotically unbiased under some conditions.
+We aim to find the optimal subsampling probabilities that minimize the asymptotic integrated mean squared error (IMSE) of $\widetilde{\beta}$ in approximating $\widehat{\beta}$.
 The IMSE is defined as follows,